department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/gulf-war-illness.md

 ### Can I get disability compensation from VA?

-Yes, if:
+Yes, if **all** of the following are true:
--	You served in Southwest Asia during the Gulf War period, or in Afghanistan on or after September 19, 2001, and
+-	You served in Southwest Asia during the Gulf War period, or in Afghanistan on or after September 19, 2001
--	You have 1 or more health problems linked to serving in this region, and
+-	You have 1 or more health problems linked to serving in this region
--	Your chronic (long-lasting) health problems started while you were on active duty or before December 31, 2016 (see below for more about illnesses caused by infection while serving in Afghanistan), and
+-	Your chronic (long-lasting) health problems started while you were on active duty or before December 31, 2016 (see below for more about illnesses caused by infection while serving in Afghanistan)
--	Your health problems have caused you to be disabled (meaning damage to your body or mind that makes you less able—or totally unable—to do everyday tasks in life, including meaningful work) for at least 6 months, and
+-	Your health problems have caused you to be disabled (meaning damage to your body or mind that makes you less able—or totally unable—to do everyday tasks in life, including meaningful work) for at least 6 months
--	Your health problems have been given a disability rating (measuring how severe your disability is) of 10% or more, and
+-	Your health problems have been given a disability rating (measuring how severe your disability is) of 10% or more
--	Your health problems were not caused by anything except your service in Southwest Asia or Afghanistan, and
+-	Your health problems were not caused by anything except your service in Southwest Asia or Afghanistan
 -	You were not dishonorably discharged from the military

-If you served in Afghanistan, you may get support for an illness caused by infection that:
+If you served in Afghanistan, you may get support for an illness caused by infection that either:
 -	Began while you were serving or within 1 year after your service ended, including:
   -	Brucellosis
   - Campylobacter jejuni
   - Coxiella burnetii (Q fever)
   - Mycobacterium tuberculosis
   - Nontyphoid salmonella
   - Shigella
   - West Nile virus
+OR
-- Or may have been found more than 1 year after your service ended, including:
+- Was found more than 1 year after your service ended, including:
   - Malaria (if doctor’s tests show that you got the infection while you were serving)
   - Tuberculosis
   - Visceral leishmaniasis